-&lt;sup>45 Sections 203 and 205 of Title 18 also outline conflicts of interest that could lead to disqualification or recusal, but the subject matter of those sections-prohibiting "Federal employees from representing private interests before the Government"-are less likely to affect adjudicators, who are generally in a deciding, rather than a representational role, in agency adjudications.
-OFFICE OF GOVERNMENT ETHICS, REPORT TO THE PRESIDENT AND TO CONGRESSIONAL COMMITTEES ON THE CONFLICT OF INTEREST LAWS RELATING TO EXECUTIVE BRANCH EMPLOYMENT 2 (2006) (OGE Report), associated [spouse, minor child, general partner, etc.] have a financial interest."
+The primary criminal statute relating to the recusal of agency adjudicators is 18 U.S.C. § 208, which has been described by OGE as "the cornerstone of the executive branch ethics program.
+It prohibits an employee from participating personally and substantially in any particular matter in which he has a financial interest, or in which certain others with whom he is associated [spouse, minor child, general partner, etc.] have a financial interest."
 OGE has made clear that § 208 requires disqualification from "any 'judicial or other proceeding' . . . even if that financial interest is insubstantial."
 Although it also contains some limiting provisions, the relevant feature of the statute is that it requires disqualification of agency adjudicators in a relatively narrow, and well-covered, set of circumstances-a direct financial interest in the adjudication by the adjudicator or a small group of people close to the adjudicator.